-Financial Challenges in 2024/25 and Medium Term Outlook
+Financial Challenges in 2025/26 and Medium Term Outlook

-The Council's Medium Term Financial Plan was approved on 28 February 2024.
-It sets out the Council's financial position and the estimates for the four year period from 2024/25 to 2027/28.
+The Council's Medium Term Financial Plan was approved on 29 January 2025.
+It sets out the Council's financial position and the estimates for the four year period from 2025/26 to 2028/29.

-In the period 2024/25 to 2027/28 the Council is budgeting to add £0.796m of General Fund revenue balances in delivering a balanced budget.
+In the period 2025/26 to 2028/29 the Council is budgeting to add £0.697m of General Fund revenue balances in delivering a balanced budget.

-The cost of living crisis is expected to have a continued impact on the finances of the council over the medium term.
+Council finances are under pressure because of external factors.
+The increasing financial pressures over the MTFP period has meant the Council has had to make tough decisions and this may continue in future years.
 The council has a strong track record of robust financial management which provides a good foundation to build on in the coming years.